magemello/adf-automation-qa/README.md

 1. ***Description*** Describes of how to run the automation test
 2. ***Explanation*** Describes the choice made in the solution

-You can send the link to you fork at mario.romano@alfresco.com.
+You can send the link to your fork at mario.romano@alfresco.com.

 ### Some info about protractor
 * https://github.com/angular/protractor